10 Best Bait for Trout and How to Catch Them

 One of the most popular types of live bait across much of the United States are crickets.
 These small, but lively creatures can be found in a variety of different environments and fish, including trout, will not hesitate to make an easy meal out of them.
 Crickets can usually be found in abundance at local bait shops where they are typically one of the most affordable kinds of live bait you’ll find anywhere.

-If you can’t find crickets at your local bait shop, you can always try finding them in their natural habitat, which is underneath or around piles of debris or logs and leaves.
-One of the only downsides to using crickets is that trout can easily pull them off your hook, which will require you to regularly put a fresh cricket on your hook.
+If you can’t find crickets at your local bait shop, you can always try finding them in their natural habitat, underneath or around piles of debris or logs and leaves.
+One of the only downsides to using crickets is that trout can easily pull them off your hook, requiring you to put a fresh cricket on your hook regularly.

 Cricket bait for trout